Korean, Edit

 ④ In each vascular bundle, the phloem is located more externally than the xylem

-② Vascular bundle formation layer
+② Vascular cambium

 5. Plant Structure: Root

-⑴ Three Tissues : Epidermis, Ground Tissue, Vascular Bundle Tissue
+⑴ Three Tissues: Epidermis, Ground Tissue, Vascular Bundle Tissue

 ⑵ Epidermis Tissue

-⑶ Ground Tissue : Cortex
+⑶ Ground Tissue: Cortex

 ① Root cap